sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Tk graphical toolkit development files
+Short desc    : Tk graphical toolkit development files
 URL          : http://tcl.sourceforge.net
-Лицензия     : TCL
+License      : TCL
-Описание     : When paired with the Tcl scripting language, Tk provides a fast and powerful
+Descript     : When paired with the Tcl scripting language, Tk provides a fast and powerful
              : way to create cross-platform GUI applications.
              :
              : The package contains the development files and man pages for tk.